skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 minutes, until the crust is browned and/or you can't resist the delicious smell anymore.
 1. Remove pan from oven and let bread cool for at least 10 minutes before eating.
 Optionally, remove bread from pan and place on a cooling rack to speed up the process.

+[^dcfm]:
+   Almost certainly the largest farmers' market in the entire country, every Saturday in the Summer the Dane County Farmers' Market runs for four solid city blocks and wraps entirely around the Wisconsin Capital Building.

+[^counterclockwise]:
+   Counterclockwise.